rrva/fb-search-results/README.md

 The second option does the same like the previous option but this option also will give you more depth information about the bot actions.

 # Disclaimer
 This bot is only for educational purposes.
-Read [Facebook.com scraping policy](https://www.facebook.com/apps/site_scraping_tos_terms.php) before to use it.
+Read [Facebook.com scraping policy](https://www.facebook.com/apps/site_scraping_tos_terms.php) before use it.